Doubts Rise About Evidence That U.S. Diplomats In Cuba Were Attacked

 Hoffer is an ear, nose and throat specialist at the University of Miami.
 And he has been a prominent voice in saying that something bad happened to people associated with the U.S. Embassy in Cuba.

 Hoffer recalls that in February 2017, he was at his desk when the phone rang.
-"And the individual, who I cannot name unfortunately, said, 'This is the State Department, and we have a problem.' "
+"And the individual, who I cannot name, unfortunately, said, 'This is the State Department, and we have a problem.' "

-The individual wanted Hoffer to assess some ailing diplomats who'd been flown to Miami.
+The individual wanted Hoffer to assess some ailing diplomats who had been flown to Miami.
 Later, the State Department asked him to check out embassy workers still in Havana.
 "So a colleague of mine and I went down to Cuba and basically set up a little screening clinic in the embassy there," Hoffer says.

 Hoffer and his colleagues evaluated a total of 140 people, all told.
 Of these, 25 reported symptoms that appeared after they heard a strange sound or felt a pressure wave.